cgpeltier/janesR/README.md

 * News: `get_janes_news`
 * ORBATs: `get_janes_orbats`

-Additionally, the `get_janes_json` function will return data from the airports, bases, country risk, equipment, equipment relationships, inventories, and ORBATs endpoints in a JSON format instead of as a flat tibble.
+If you'd like to save your output as a JSON file, I recommend using the `jsonlite::toJSON` function on the returned data frame.

 Functions for the other API endpoints will be added shortly.
-Additional options for more customized API calls will also be added to existing janesR functions.

 To get started, and to use any of the above functions, first use the ` save_janes_key` function to save your Janes API key to your R environment:
 ```{r}